 With many of the post-World War II “baby boomers” now in their 60s, and millions of other middle-aged and younger people in the pipeline, there is rapidly-growing interest in the emerging area of healthy aging, anti-aging and reverse-aging.

 Some of the work being done in the field of anti-aging or aging-management, such as genetic studies and pharmaceutical research, is high-tech science.
 Other aspects of overall health and aging, such as smart exercise and healthy eating, are more like common sense.

 Preventing disease and avoiding accident injuries when possible are also steps that can be important for healthy aging.
 We might benefit by using “situation awareness” about disease prevention, health and wellness, as well as accident-injury prevention and safety.

-Certain vitamins, minerals, proteins, various nutritional supplements and herbs are often discussed in terms of healthy aging.
+Certain vitamins, minerals, forms of protein, various nutritional supplements and herbs are often discussed in terms of healthy aging.
 There has been significant research conducted on many of these nutritional support supplements and some are clearly associated with healthy aging and anti-aging.

 Most of us have heard about menopause, the change-of-life phase for women that occurs around age 50.
 But how many of us are familiar with “andropause,” the parallel phase for males?

 Andropause reportedly occurs more gradually and does not have some of the same dramatic markers as menopause in females, such as the end of menstrual periods and ability to get pregnant, sudden hormone changes, hot flashes and other challenging symptoms.

 Andropause treatment for males is now growing significantly.
 Not only is public awareness increasing, but medical approaches such as testosterone replacement therapy (which often includes managing estrogen) for middle-aged males are also expanding.
 Specialty medical practices and clinics focusing on testosterone replacement therapy are now found in many major cities.
 Testosterone replacement therapy dovetails with other anti-aging research.